Fire/Disaster Prevention

 JA01HK | 4034 | HYOGO/KOBE-I | Flight tested at Gifu, Sept.
 2014** | |

-* JA28HY entrusted to Kobe from Hyogo Prefectural Disaster Prevention Aviation Unit ** Order announced by KHI Oct.
+* See links to photos in text at end of section. * JA28HY entrusted to Kobe from Hyogo Prefectural Disaster Prevention Aviation Unit ** Order announced by KHI Oct.
 15, 2013, del.
 Jan.
 21, 2015 |

 ||||

-Last updated: Feb.
-24, 2015 |
+Last updated: Oct.
+9, 2021 |

 The Kobe City Air Corps’ BK117C-2 KOBE-II passes over the city’s Port Island in September 2008.

-The Air Corps is attached to the Keibōtai (literally Civilian Guard Unit) of the city’s Fire Department and operates its helicopters jointly with the Hyogo Prefectural Disaster Prevention Aviation Unit.
+Prevention Aviation Unit.
 (Photo: “J o” via Wikimedia Commons)

 Kyoto Municipal Firefighting Aviation Unit | ||||